by Steve Glor on Sep 24, 2024

 Inspect and Refresh Your Soil

 One of the first tasks on your September garden checklist is to inspect and refresh your soil.
 After a season of supporting your plants through the summer heat, your soil may be depleted of essential nutrients.
 Start by testing the pH and nutrient levels using a soil test kit, available at most garden centers.
 Once you know what your soil needs, you can amend it with compost, manure, or organic fertilizers.
-Yard Butler's Twist Tiller will make quick work of turning the soil for amendments.

 Adding compost not only replenishes nutrients but also improves soil structure, helping it retain moisture and support healthy root growth.
 This is particularly important as the cooler months approach, ensuring your plants have a strong foundation for the winter.
 Remember, healthy soil is the key to a thriving garden, so don’t skip this step!